epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

 <div class="container-fluid">
   <div class="row">
     <div class="col-4">
-      <h3>Mann-Whitney U Test Analysis of Ratings by Continent of Production</h3>
       <p style="text-align: justify;">This analysis compares the distributions of ratings for comedies produced in Europe and America using the Mann-Whitney U test.
 This non-parametric test is chosen because it does not assume normality, making it suitable for datasets with deviations from normal distribution or large sample sizes.</p>
     </div>
     <div class="col-8">